 The Difference Between Delinquent & Criminal Offenses

 As opposed to being labeled as a "criminal offense" similar to that of an adult, a child's actions will be labeled as a "delinquent act."
 Rather than sending this minor to trial for their actions, they will be required to have an adjudication on which the judge reviews the case.
 Once this is done, the next step is called a disposition which means that court (or the judge in this case) will give the last and final evaluation of the delinquent's case.
-Following this process, they will then give a sentencing to the minor which gives in details their requirements to do as a result of their offense.
+Following this process, they will then sentence the minor, which details what they must do as a result of their delinquency.

 Do Minors Face Less Severe Penalties?

 If tried as a juvenile rather than an adult, a minor (10 to 18 years old) will most likely face very different consequences for their offense compared to if they were being tried as an adult.
 This will depend on the specific circumstances of the crime, such as whether anyone was injured, the juvenile’s record, and whether it would be considered a felony-level offense.